LudwigBoess/GadgetIO.jl/docs/src/read_subfind.md

 read_halo_prop_and_id
 ```

-To only obtain the property us
+To only obtain the property use

 ```@docs
 read_halo_prop(::Any, ::AbstractString, ::Integer)